“Why did we choose that café again?” The rich coffee aroma whiffed into my nostril. “Not bad, but not Starbucks. Missing something.”

 And I hated that.
 I knew she was good at multi-tasking.
 Not just, good, but great, actually.
 She could accomplish five things in an hour, like the multi-purpose cooker she loved in her kitchen, while I was stuck with one project.

 A master-of-none, I wasn’t a jack-of-all-trades either.
-So when I discovered this new prototype, it was a stroke of luck.
-For once, I had an idea I pitched to my team-mates, and everyone jumped in, even Amanda the Great, who was very hard to please.
-She, who reinvented the meaning of pickiness, by nitpicking on other people's work and picking on people who would not listen to her point of view, took my concept and built upon it.
+This new prototype was my only chance.
+For once, I had an idea that got everyone excited, even Amanda the Great, who reinvented the meaning of pickiness, by nitpicking on other people's work and picking on people who would not listen to her point of view.
+I still couldn’t believe she took my concept and built upon it.

 I slid onto the driver’s seat and started the engine.
 “Can we head straight to Grand Canyon now?”
-I could not hide the irritation from my voice.
+Irritation grated in my voice.

 More and more this vacation was starting to be a bad idea.
 It was Kate’s fault.
 As always.